 On the other hand, BOPE is a more sturdy material that can create complex pouches.
 When BOPE is turned into a pouch it’s equipped with enhanced elements such as stronger side seals, a gusset, and more advanced printing possibilities.

-To create BOPE film pouches, only polyethylene is needed.
+To create BOPE film pouches, only polyethylene (no polypropylene) is needed.
 The PE is essentially extruded and laminated together.
 The lamination is done in a biaxial orientation that creates a stronger and more capable product.
 This pouch isn’t so easily stretchable and has more functionality with the possibility of holding heavier items within and forged in a way that it can become a stand-up pouch.

-Applications for These Printed Pouches
+Applications for This Printed Packaging

 Any type of product that you want to be safe and secure in its pouches but don’t need a very high barrier of protection will benefit greatly from this packaging.
 The hardware industry is a good option if your materials tend to be slightly heavier and could break through other options.
 If you have any form of complex printing or more advanced styles, these are a necessary step up as well.
 Consumer packaged goods (CPG) brands will benefit greatly as well.
 As long as your food can allow some level of moisture and oxygen in, such as candy, nuts, or dried grains, you and your products will benefit greatly as well.
 With the value of sustainability branding and materials at an all-time high, if you are able to use these printed pouches, it will benefit you, your customers, and the Earth.

-Chemical Structure and What Makes them Recyclable?
+Chemical Structure and What Makes These Products Recyclable?

 Other complex bags are made up of multiple materials.
 Perhaps they have polyethylene and others such as nylons or other PE compounds.
 While these are likely each individually recyclable, they need to be separated out into their separate classes of plastics first to allow the recycling to take place.
 While in theory this is possible, it’s not energy efficient or worth the time and the effort to make that happen.
 Thus, they’re typically thrown away, adding to the trash pileup in a landfill and sitting for years and years.

 That’s where BOPE comes in.
-Being all one type of plastic, it is much more readily recyclable.
+Being all one type of polypropylene, it is much more readily recyclable.
 Polyethylene is the most widely used plastic in the world and thankfully comes with the ability to be reprocessed into new materials after the first use.
 This key feature is what makes them environmentally friendly and keeps them away from the waste bin.

-This is also different from Post Consumer Recycled (PCR) materials, which are almost always a mix of both PCR and other types of plastics.
+This is also different from Post Consumer Recycled (PCR) materials, which are almost always a mix of both PCR and other types of materials.
 Thus, while it is great that PCR is made from materials that have already been used and you’re giving them a second life, it unfortunately ends with your use case and cannot carry on in an ideal circular economy model.

 There is strong consumer demand for sustainable products and packaging and this is only expected to keep growing.
 There is not a one-size-fits-all approach to sustainable packaging.
 Other environmentally friendly options exist as well and include compostable and biodegradable pouches.
 Yet these are only usable for specific cases.
 If you can’t use these materials, BOPE’s recyclability makes it a great option as well.

 You know by now the overview of BOPE, what it’s made from, and why it’s recyclable.
 Overall, it is used as part of a mono-plastic to create recyclable pouches.
 BOPP is conversely used most often as a layer or a multi-plastic lamination.
-If you find packaging that includes BOPP, it will likely be used at the most exterior layer, but diving further in you’ll find other plastics working together to make the complete product.
+If you find packaging that includes BOPP, it will likely be used at the most exterior layer, but diving further in you’ll find other plastics working together to make the complete BOPP product.
 Unfortunately, this means the issue of ease of recyclability is once again in question.

-Additional Information About This Type of Film
+Additional Information About This Product

 BOPE is evidently a great material.
 It can cover a lot of your packaging needs and offers a popular yet unique way to make recycling easier.
 There are a few more key features about this material that we feel you should know as well.